vmware-tanzu/application-accelerator-samples/react-frontend/README.md

 available in the `config/Dockerfile` to create one.
 Please go the `config` directory and execute use following commands.

 > Be aware that you have to login to the image registry of your choice beforehand and you must have a write access to this registry.

+> **Note:** The image that is created must be an `amd64` image so you can not build this on a system with an ARM processor like the newer Apple systems with M1 or M2 processors.

 ```bash
  docker build -t <your-image-registry.io>/<your-developer-namespace-project>/react-test-with-pact:node-19 - < Dockerfile